 Congratulations – you’ve built iOS and Android apps with Canvas, in just days with minimal fiddling.
 Now you can get to work promoting your apps, getting more downloads and engagement, and enjoying the business benefits of a great mobile UX.

 Canvas takes all the hassle out of app development, and gives you a result that you can be proud of.
 As we’ve refined and optimized the platform over the years, performance will be just as good as that of your site or web app.
 If your web platform runs lightning fast – so will the apps.
-The apps will also have all the exact same features that you have on the web, and all the features you need to create a solid app experience like unlimited push notifications, a native tab bar and navigation, message centre and push preferences, image and video galleries, and much more.
+The apps will also have all the exact same features that you have on the web, and all the features you need to create a solid app experience like unlimited push notifications, a native tab bar and navigation, message center and push preferences, image and video galleries, and much more.

 Going forward, we’ll work with you to make the apps a success.
 You’ll know our team by name, and we’re never more than an email or a Zoom call away – we never leave your side!